Social dancing is one of the best ways to improve your dancing, so do heaps and you will get better!

 If you have to decline an offer of a dance please do it with courtesy and respect and provide a valid reason.
 Try your best to get back to that person later.

-Ladies, today, it’s quite natural and acceptable, and even encouraged, for you to ask the guys for a dance!
+Followers, today, it’s quite natural and acceptable, and even encouraged, for you to ask the guys for a dance!
 You are partially responsible for how many dances you get.
 Guys, please go out of your way to uphold the tradition of asking ladies for a dance.

 While dancing is a close contact sport, please respect your partner’s personal space, which will vary from person to person (that’s why it’s called personal space!!).